HISTORY

 New ventures

 Also in 2004, NISSAN appointed the Group as a distributor for Vietnam, Laos and Cambodia.
 Then later, between 2007 and 2010, a joint venture took form between NISSAN MOTOR and the company.
-This resulted in the successful establishment of the entire value chain for Nissan in Vietnam, which was later divested in order to fully focus on operations in Africa.
+This resulted in the successful establishment of the entire value chain for Nissan in Vietnam, which was later divested to fully focus on operations in Africa.

-The KJAER GROUP Way of Management (KWOM) was introduced in 2008, including the principle of the Triple Bottom Line, whereby social and environmental targets and results are pursued in the same manner as financial targets.
+The KJAER GROUP Way of Management (KWOM) was introduced in 2008, including the principle of the Triple Bottom Line, whereby social and environmental targets are pursued in the same manner as financial targets.
 This concept has been fundamentally important to the Group’s advancement.

 In 2011, new MOTORCARE branches were also opened in Bo and Makeni, Sierra Leone.